TeachBooks/mirror_teachbook_manual/book/cookbook/jupyterlite/including-jupyterlite.md

 ## `replite`

-This is probably the cleanest solution when you want to do something simple, like a `matplotlib` plot with some `ipywidgets` sliders.
 The `replite` directive provides a REPL environment (Read-Evaluate-Print-Loop) that is very similar to `IPython` in the terminal.
 Here's how you can include it:

     ```{eval-rst}
     .. replite::